BaseCampCoding/unit-project-2-charles-and-jeremiah-t/README.md

 ### How will you use the content from this unit?

--we plan to use SQL to save passwords
+- we plan to use SQL to save passwords

--we plan to use sets, tuples, and dictonaries.
+- we plan to use sets, tuples, and dictonaries.

--we plan on using classes and OOP
+- we plan on using classes and OOP

 ### Students

--Charles
+- Charles

--Jeremiah
+- Jeremiah